geodynamics/citcoms/README.md

 1. case 27, used by Flament for EBA models
 1. case 28, used by Flament for EBA models
 1. case 29, used by Flament for EBA models *(see issue)*
+1. case 112, used by Hassan presumably for plume models(?)
+1. case 113, used by Hassan presumably for plume models(?)
+1. case 117, used by Hassan presumably for plume models(?)
+1. case 118, used by Hassan presumably for plume models(?)

 #### Output time (grep for 'DJB TIME')
 1. output time by Myr as well as/rather than number of time steps